marcelbohland/Google-Android-Suggestions/README.md

 6. Implement uses-permissons to your Manifest.xml

-7. Implement this to your onCreate
+7. Implement this to your activity into onCreate

     if (ActivityCompat.checkSelfPermission(this, Manifest.permission.WRITE_EXTERNAL_STORAGE) != PackageManager.PERMISSION_GRANTED) {
             ActivityCompat.requestPermissions(this, new String[]{Manifest.permission.WRITE_EXTERNAL_STORAGE}, 1);